 • Gain an understanding and acceptance of your inner world

-• Develop deeper ways to describe your needs and experiences
+• Develop more accurate ways to describe your needs and experiences

 • Discover the barriers that keep you from building stronger, more authentic relationships with family, friends, and coworkers